 My husband Mark helps a great deal with my business; planning, attending and setting up shows, painting and cutting wood.
-I recently hired 2 assistants in the shop to allow me more time for design.
-I also want to handle each puzzle that Zoodonyms makes, draw the details, check the quality, and know that what I sell is a quality finished piece.
+I want to handle each puzzle that Zoodonyms makes, draw the details, check the quality, and know that what I sell is a quality finished piece.

 The privacy of our customers is important to us.